 Students interested in engineering as a career may pursue this interest at Hamilton in a number of ways.
-Among others, the cooperative program (see "Cooperative Engineering Programs" under "Academic Programs and Services") leads to the B.S. or M.S. degree in engineering in either a 3-2 or 4-2 plan.
+Among others, the cooperative program (see "Cooperative Engineering Programs" under "Academic Programs and Services") leads to the B.S. or M.S. degree in engineering in a 3-2, 4-2 or 2-1-1-1 plan.
 Other arrangements may also be made.
 In order to keep this career option open, it is necessary to take courses in physics, mathematics and chemistry.
 The usual pattern is at least one course in science and one in mathematics for each of the first five or six semesters.